Online Resources & Scholarships for Surgical Tech Students

 ASAHP Scholarship of Excellence

-This scholarship from the Association of Schools Advancing the Health Professions (ASAHP) recognizes outstanding students in the health professions.
-Recipients have demonstrated their potential to be future leaders in healthcare and have completed at least one term at an ASAHP-affiliated institution.
-Applicants must be enrolled in a degree-granting program.
-Financial need is not a factor.
+This scholarship from the Association of Schools Advancing the Health Professions recognizes outstanding students in the health professions.
+Applicant must have completed at least one term at an ASAHP-affiliated institution and demonstrate leadership potential.

 Amount: $1,000